klimentlo/CSE3110CSE3310-Lessons/notes.md

 | 1 | 3 | 5 | 7 | 11 | __13__ | 17 | _19_ |

 NOTE: Insertion sort starts at index 1, not 0.

+(It takes lowest index of the unsorted spot, and places the value into the sorted list in ascending order)

 # CSE3310 Recursive Algorithms 1